 EngineShutdown Value Description Enable Process all hastop commands.
 This is the default behavior.
 Disable Reject all hastop commands.
 DisableClusStop Do not process the hastop -all command; process all other hastop commands.
 PromptClusStop Prompt for user confirmation before you run the hastop -all command; process all other hastop commands.
-PromptLocal Prompt for user confirmation before you run the hastop -local command; process all other hastop commands.
+PromptLocal Prompt for user confirmation before you run the hastop -local command; process all other hastop commands except hastop -sys command.